-The Company operates and manages its business as principally one segment.
-It sells its only product, OFIRMEV, primarily to established wholesale distributors in the pharmaceutical industry, including the nation's three leading wholesale pharmaceutical distributors: AmerisourceBergen Corporation, Cardinal Health, Inc. and McKesson Corporation.
+Operating segments are identified as components of an enterprise about which separate discrete financial information is available for evaluation by the chief operating decision-maker, or decision-making group, in making decisions regarding resource allocation and assessing performance and the Company operates and manages its business as principally one segment.
+It sells its only product, OFIRMEV, primarily to established wholesale distributors in the pharmaceutical industry, including the nation's three leading wholesale pharmaceutical distributors: Cardinal Health, Inc., AmerisourceBergen Corporation and McKesson Corporation.

-Shipments to wholesalers representing approximately 10% or more of total product sales for the periods presented were as follows (as a percentage of total gross product sales):
+Shipments to wholesalers representing approximately 10% or more of total product revenue for the periods presented were as follows (as a percentage of total gross product revenue):

-Three Months Ended September 30, 2011 Nine Months Ended September 30, 2011
+Three Months Three Months Ended

-AmerisourceBergen Corporation 31% 33%
+March 3 1,

+2012 2011

-Cardinal Health, Inc. 39% 37%
+Cardinal Health, Inc. 35% 20%

+AmerisourceBergen Corporation 32% 28%

-McKesson Corporation 25% 24%
+McKesson Corporation 26% 46%